maxtkc/mvths-wiki/docs/016-resistor-values.rst

 Exercise:
 ~~~~~~~~~

-Complete the following table for the resistors given.
+Copy the following table into your notebook and complete for the resistors given.
 You can use the
 `guide <https://www.google.com/url?q=https://docs.google.com/document/d/1BmZbXzxnD2j17QToSZ9jeZmnP7burwfksfQq2v4zu-Y/edit%23heading%3Dh.ex2xtjdrup0t&sa=D&ust=1587613173886000>`__ here
 for assistance.